evermatos/academic-evermatos/content/publication/2018-iscc/index.pt.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "IEEE 20th Conference on Emerging Technologies & Factory Automation (ETFA)" publication_short = "IEEE ETFA 2015"
+publication = "2018 IEEE Symposium on Computers and Communications (ISCC)" publication_short = "IEEE ISCC 2018"

 # Abstract and optional shortened version.
-abstract = "In the last years a new computing paradigm called Internet of Things (IoT) has been gaining more attention.
-This paradigm has become popular by embedding mobile network and processing capability into a wide range of physical computing devices used in everyday life of many people.
-An important part that composes the IoT is the middleware, which is a system that abstracts the management of physical devices and provides services based on the information of these devices.
-Context-aware is an important feature of IoT middleware systems.
-This feature allows to discover, understand, and store relevant information related to devices and their respective events.
-In this sense, this work aims to present an ongoing system that has been developed to provide services of contextualized information about IoT devices in heterogeneous environments." abstract_short = ""
+abstract = "The adoption of the Internet of Things (IoT) demands advances to cope with the large heterogeneity of IoT entities (i.e., systems, applications, and devices).
+Context information is an essential characteristic of these entities, which can store relevant details about their environments and related events.
+However, with the integration of different IoT vertical domains, providing isolated context is no longer enough.
+Sharing the context information is mandatory to have interoperability.
+Edge computing emerges as a promising approach to help in filling the context sharing gap by minimizing information overhead and reducing network latency.
+In this sense, this paper defines an Edge-centric Context Sharing Architecture able to make context sharing based on edge-to-fog approach.
+We also discuss the requirements for context sharing and the related work in the area to make clear the novelty of the architecture." abstract_short = ""

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.